Devin Ross, Middle Tennessee State University

 Boston, the most Irish city in America, is tarnishing its St. Patrick’s Day Parade with homophobia.

-In an increasingly mechanized world, creativity has become the new capital.
-But, according to social scientists, the economy may not yet be ready for the coming paradigm shift.
+Creativity may be the new capital, but the economy may not yet be ready for the coming paradigm shift.

 Though they may champion its causes, young people have proven reluctant to buy in financially.